Toxic shock syndrome: Initial description

 The term "toxic shock syndrome" was first used in 1978 by a Denver pediatrician, James K. Todd, to describe the staphylococcal illness in three boys and four girls aged 8–17 years.
 Even though S. aureus was isolated from mucosal sites in the patients, bacteria could not be isolated from the blood, cerebrospinal fluid, or urine, raising suspicion that a toxin was involved.
-The authors of the study noted reports of similar staphylococcal illnesses had appeared occasionally as far back as 1927, but the authors at the time failed to consider the possibility of a connection between toxic shock syndrome and tampon use, as three of the girls who were menstruating when the illness developed were using tampons.
 Many cases of TSS occurred after tampons were left in after they should have been removed.

 Rely tampons

 Following controversial test marketing in Rochester, New York, and Fort Wayne, Indiana, in August 1978, Procter and Gamble introduced superabsorbent Rely tampons to the United States market in response to demands for tampons that could contain an entire menstrual flow without leaking or replacement.
 Rely used carboxymethylcellulose (CMC) and compressed beads of polyester for absorption.
 This tampon design could absorb nearly 20 times its own weight in fluid.
 Further, the tampon would "blossom" into a cup shape in the vagina to hold menstrual fluids without leakage.

 In January 1980, epidemiologists in Wisconsin and Minnesota reported the appearance of TSS, mostly in those menstruating, to the CDC.
 S. aureus was successfully cultured from most of the subjects.
 The Toxic Shock Syndrome Task Force was created and investigated the epidemic as the number of reported cases rose throughout the summer of 1980.
 In September 1980, CDC reported users of Rely were at increased risk for developing TSS.

 On September 22, 1980, Procter and Gamble recalled Rely following release of the CDC report.
 As part of the voluntary recall, Procter and Gamble entered into a consent agreement with the FDA "providing for a program for notification to consumers and retrieval of the product from the market".
 However, it was clear to other investigators that Rely was not the only culprit.
 Other regions of the United States saw increases in menstrual TSS before Rely was introduced.

 It was shown later that higher absorbency of tampons was associated with an increased risk for TSS, regardless of the chemical composition or the brand of the tampon.
 The sole exception was Rely, for which the risk for TSS was still higher when corrected for its absorbency.
 The ability of carboxymethylcellulose to filter the S. aureus toxin that causes TSS may account for the increased risk associated with Rely.